sparkfun/SparkFun_RTK_Firmware/docs/menu_ports.md

 By default, the **Radio** port is set to 57600bps to match the [Serial Telemetry Radios](https://www.sparkfun.com/products/19032) that are recommended to be used with the RTK Facet (it is a plug-and-play solution).
 This can be set from 4800bps to 921600bps.

+The radio port is connected to the F9P's UART2.

 ## Mux Channel

 The **Data** port on the RTK Facet, Express, and Express Plus is very flexible.
 Internally the **Data** connector is connected to a digital mux allowing one of four software-selectable setups.
 By default, the Data port will be connected to the UART1 of the ZED-F9P and output any messages via serial.